lmoore36/comp423-course-notes/docs/tutorials/go-setup.md

 ## Part 3: Getting Started with Go

+>Before creating your first Go program, check to see that your installation was successful with the ```go version``` command.

 ### Step 1: Initialize a Go Mod File
 ```
 go mod init hello-comp423